 - I approve the use of the Delay action in initiative order.
 I prefer random initiative each round if playing online.

 - We will use a version of Hero Points from the DMG but will call them “Determination”.
 A PC gets four of these per level.
 They allow you to roll a d6 and add it to the result of a d20 roll before you know the outcome.
 If a 6 is rolled an additional d6 is added (can explode in this fashion for multiple d6s).
-Alternatively, these can be used as Hit Die for healing or to fuel a Signature Move (per above).
+Alternatively, these can be used as Hit Die for healing or to fuel a Signature Move (per above) or as an addition d6 of damage.
+Only one Determination die can be used per combat turn, so choose your moment wisely.
 Advanced opponents may also have a small pool of Determination.
 An in-character story of how the Determination is being used is desired.

 - We will use Inspiration per the PHB and DMG.
 Each PC will often gain an Inspiration at the conclusion of a montage event and occasionally another during the session for excellent roleplay, a dramatic result, or a side-splitting joke.
 A PC can retain only three Inspirations, so use is encouraged, along with an in-character statement of why he/she is inspired.